Rohini-G/LoRa-Gateway-using-RAK831/README.md

 ## Procedures

 The first thing we need to do is assemble the Raspberry Pi and the gateway if it is not already assembled.
-It is pretty much straightforward, but you can check the video for that.
+It is pretty much straightforward.

 After that, we need to prepare the SD card by flashing the Raspbian Lite.
 You can download the latest version of the OS from [here](https://www.raspberrypi.org/downloads/raspbian/).
 For flashing the OS you can use [Etcher](https://www.balena.io/etcher/).
 After OS get flashed to the SD card (I have used 16 GB one) don’t forget to create a file named SSH (without any extension) to the SD card, which will enable SSH connection to the Pi.